LogikBlitz/BTGisterPost_Xcode5/README.md

 It is not the most pretty little thing, but it gets the job done.
 Think of it as your friendly Gist hammer:-D.

-__It has been tested in Xcode 5.0 dev 6 on OS X 10.9\* and will NOT work in Xcode 4 and below since Xcode 5 now uses ARC.__
+__It has been tested in Xcode 5.0.2 on OS X 10.9\* and will NOT work in Xcode 4 and below since Xcode 5 now uses ARC.__

+## Notes

+- Set `XCPluginHasUI` in `Info.plist` to `YES` to disable your plugin
+- Unlike Xcode 4, Xcode 5 uses ARC.
+- Add the build UUIDs for the versions of Xcode you wish to support to `DVTPlugInCompatibilityUUIDs` in `Info.plist`.
+This can be found by running:

+  <pre>defaults read /Applications/Xcode.app/Contents/Info DVTPlugInCompatibilityUUID</pre>

+  Not doing this will effectually render the plugin unusable, since it will not be accessible thru Xcode.

 ### Getting started
 If you just want to install the plug-in the best way is to use the XCode package manager [Alcatraz](http://mneorr.github.com/Alcatraz).